CzternastyHembre/IT1901-ITP/casino/core/src/main/java/README.md

 ## Blackjack

-This class contains the logic used for the Blackjack game.
+This folder contains the logic used for the Blackjack game.

 ### Card